Free Trial

-Pacific Point Advisors LLC bought a new stake in shares of International Business Machines Co.
-(NYSE:IBM - Free Report) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 1,140 shares of the technology company's stock, valued at approximately $251,000.
+Pacific Point Advisors LLC acquired a new stake in shares of International Business Machines Co.
+(NYSE:IBM - Free Report) during the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The fund acquired 1,140 shares of the technology company's stock, valued at approximately $251,000.

 Analysts Set New Price Targets

-Check Out Our Latest Research Report on IBM
+Check Out Our Latest Report on International Business Machines

-In other International Business Machines news, SVP Robert David Thomas sold 26,543 shares of the stock in a transaction on Monday, March 3rd.
+In related news, SVP Robert David Thomas sold 26,543 shares of International Business Machines stock in a transaction dated Monday, March 3rd.
 The stock was sold at an average price of $253.01, for a total value of $6,715,644.43.
-Following the completion of the transaction, the senior vice president now owns 45,007 shares in the company, valued at approximately $11,387,221.07.
-This represents a 37.10% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.18% of the stock is currently owned by corporate insiders.
+Following the sale, the senior vice president now owns 45,007 shares of the company's stock, valued at approximately $11,387,221.07.
+The trade was a 37.10% decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Company insiders own 0.18% of the company's stock.

 About International Business Machines